aliarslan93/architech-labs/README.md

 To incentivise customers to spend more, delivery costs are reduced based on the amount spent.
 Orders under $50 cost $4.95.
 For orders under $90, delivery costs $2.95.
 Orders of
 $90 or more have free delivery.
+They are also experimenting with special offers.
+The initial offer will be “buy one red widget, get the second half price”.
     define( 'PRODUCTS', array(
     	   'R01' => array(
     	   	    "code"  => "R01",